SimonSchneiderHSM/skeleton/process-engine-server/README.md

 # ProcessEngineJS Skeleton Server

-This is is a Server that provides a process-engine-instance and a web-ui to edit process-models
+This is a Server that provides a process-engine-instance

 ## What are the goals of this project?